Tecamachalco, Naucalpan: Demographics

 Approximately 3,300 families live in Tecamachalco, heavily skewed towards older residents, and about 40% is Jewish.

 Jewish community

 The intersection of Avenida de las Fuentes and Fuente de la Templanza is referred to by residents as the Distrito Federal's Little Tel Aviv.
-On Friday night or Saturday morning, many Jewish residents walk to temple, some men in hats and women in wigs.
+On Friday night or Saturday morning, many Jewish residents walk to the temple, some men in hats and women in wigs.

 Jewish shops include the "Kosher Palace" store, which plays Israeli music and sells spices from Israel, halva, Israeli chocolate spread, New York pretzels, football-size jars of pickles, frozen schnitzel, falafel, and a wide variety of kosher products.
-The Shuky Centre is a multi-story kosher food hall with separate sections for meat and milk, selling shawarma, sushi, kosher Mexican food, Syrian lavash bread, kosher chickens, and challot.
+The Shuky Centre is a multi-story kosher food hall with separate sections for meat and milk, selling shawarma, sushi, kosher Mexican food, Syrian lavash bread, kosher chicken, and challot.
 Other Jewish shops include the Sinai Deli and Bakery, Sastreria Saul, butcher shops, and kosher taquerias.

 There are Jewish schools and at least six synagogues and temples, which are unmarked.
+The Mexican-Israeli entrepreneur Isaac Assa, head of Grupo Assa and president of the ILAN Foundation, spent his childhood and youth in this neighbourhood.